nkolban/duktape-esp32/docs/classes.md

 ##HTTPParser
 Primarily designed as an internal module, this module parses HTTP protocol requests and responses.
+When we are acting as a Web Server, we expected to receive incoming HTTP requests that are asking to retrieve or put data.
+When we are acting as an HTTP client, we are expecting to receive response messages.
+Both are HTTP protocol transmissions and are expected to come over sockets.
+This class parses that data.

 We create a new instance of an HTTPParser passing in the type of parsing requested and a handler to be invoked as the parsing progresses.
-The instance created of the HTTPParser is a stream writer and we write in HTTP protocol data as it arrives.
+The instance of an HTTPParser is a stream writer and we write in HTTP protocol data arriving over the network as it arrives.
 The type of the parser can be one of:

 * `HTTPParser.REQUEST` - We are parsing an HTTP request.
 * `HTTPParser.RESPONSE` - We are parsing an HTTP response.

 The handler is passed a stream reader from which the parsed HTTP protocol can be obtained.
-Any data passed will be just the content of any payload for a POST or PUT request.
+Any data passed will to the reader will be just the content of any payload for a POST or PUT request.
 Status and headers will not be presented in the data stream.
-Instead the stream object has properties added to it:
+The stream object has properties added to it:

 For a request:
-* method
+* method - The HTTP method in the request (eg. `GET`, `POST`, etc).
-* path
+* path - The local URL path (eg. "/" or "/dir/myfile.html").
-* headers
+* headers - An object with name/value pairs for each of the headers received.

 For a response:
-* status
+* status - The HTTP status code (eg. 200).
-* headers
+* headers  - An object with name/value pairs for each of the headers received.

+To be clear, when we create an instance of an HTTPParser, we must pass in a callback function with the signature:

+`function(parserStreamReader)`

+where `parserStreamReader` is a reader stream and hence has events on it such as `data` and `end`.

 For example: